Typha domingensis: Usage in Mexico

-The Southern Cattail grows between 2.0 to 2.5 meters in length and has flat sheaths to protect its core.
+The Southern Cattail grows between 2.0 and 2.5 meters in length and has flat sheaths to protect its core.
 It thrives in marshes and ecosystems where the land has a similarity to wetlands.
 It can also survive in high salinity water sources, making it much more resilient than similar species to this kind of cattail.
 The Southern Cattail originated in the Southern United States, and transitioned its way to other ecosystems from Iran to Mexico through human intervention.
 In Mexico, this invasive species has proven to be beneficial to local ecosystems rather than a nuisance to it.
-Aside from being a filter for some of the water’s quality, the surrounding villages that dwell within the circumference of the lake benefit from both the Southern Cattail and its similar species, the Southern Bulrush, by its ability to be used in artisanal crafts and due to their wider reed sheaths which eased the weaving process.
+Aside from being a filter for some of the water's quality, the surrounding villages that dwell within the circumference of the lake benefit from both the Southern Cattail and its similar species, the Southern Bulrush, by its ability to be used in artisanal crafts and due to their wider reed sheaths which eased the weaving process.

-Areas where the cattail is harvested in much larger methods, such as the coastal areas of San Jeronimo and Tzintzuntzan, seem to exhibit larger than average cattail sizes, lengths, and population density.
+Areas where the cattail and bulrush is harvested in much larger methods, such as the coastal areas of San Jeronimo, Patzcuaro and Tzintzuntzan, Michoacán seem to exhibit larger than average cattail sizes, lengths, and population density.
 It's within these areas that at times, the amount of reproducing cattail can prove to be too much as it overruns some farm land, so its planned from the surrounding villagers to be routinely harvested and cut down to a reasonable size monthly or whenever the population rises to an overrunning size.
 This is especially common during the months of August and September, the rainiest months that the surrounding villages seem to experience during the last months of Summer.

 With such a large density, this also proves to be beneficial to the surrounding organisms which live near the lake such as the Lake Patzcuaro Garter Snake, which thrives near the cattail closest to the lake.
-Creating a thick shade for the snakes, they also make this an area to not only reproduce but also protect their young which can protect against other predators which surround the lake such as the hawk species such as the Red-Tailed Hawk and occasional larger snake species which also thrives within the lake.
+Creating a thick shade for the snakes, they also make this an area to not only reproduce but also protect their young which can protect against other predators which surround the lake such as the hawk species of the Red-Tailed Hawk and occasional larger snake species which also thrives within the lake.

-With all these benefits that it gives to the ecosystem, the largest benefit this species has provided was the reduction of the water’s pollution from external sources.
+With all these benefits that it gives to the ecosystem, the largest benefit this species has provided was the reduction of the water's pollution from external sources.
 When some water containing animal fecal matter was placed in the same water as the cattail species in an experiment done within the Helmholtz center in Germany with support from the National Council of Science and Technology in Mexico, it was discovered to have filtered around 98% of the bacteria found within the water.
 This discovery showed that this invasive species had the potential to reduce the biological impact these bacteria could have not only on the surrounding animals, but also surrounding humans which have used the lake as their main source of water for generations.